sentubiswas013/ReactJs/question-11-java-spring-boot-simple-answer.md

 **@Primary:** Default choice when multiple candidates exist **@Qualifier:** Specific selection by name or custom qualifier

-# Spring Boot Interview Answers (Questions 41-50)

-## 41. How do you manage circular dependencies in Spring Boot?
+### 41. How do you manage circular dependencies in Spring Boot?

 Circular dependencies occur when beans depend on each other.
 Spring Boot provides several solutions to resolve them.